-Leica D-LUX Typ 109 versus Olympus PEN-F
+Leica D-LUX Typ 109 vs Olympus PEN-F

-The Leica D-LUX (Typ 109) and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in September 2014 and January 2016.
+The Leica D-LUX (Typ 109) and the Olympus PEN-F are two enthusiast cameras that were officially introduced, respectively, in September 2014 and January 2016.
 The D-LUX Typ 109 is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
-The Leica has a resolution of 12.7 megapixel, whereas the Olympus provides 20.2 MP.
+The Leica has a resolution of 12.7 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably larger (16 percent) than the Leica D-LUX Typ 109.
 In this context, it is worth noting that neither the D-LUX Typ 109 nor the PEN-F are weather-sealed.